centre-for-educational-technology/la_pills/README.md

     - View unpublished LA Pills Session entities - TEACHER USER
 * **NB!** Uninstall the **Internal Page Cache (page_cache)** module to resolve cache issues for Anonymous users
+* Manual changes
+  - Visit the `Basic site settings` configuration page located at `admin/config/system/site-information` and set `Front page` field value to `/la_pills/home`.
+This should replace the default home page with one specific to LaPills

 The module is automatically loading any packaged session templates into the database.
 Please note that it currently only doing that once and it would be